darwinrecreant/sansar-scripting-guide/docs/quaternions.md

 ### From euler angles

 Euler angles are radian (as opposed to 360 degrees) based angles.
 There are 2 * PI radians in 360 degrees.
-A rotation can be represented by 3 radian values, or a `Vector` of `X`, `Y`, and `Z`, where each value is a rotation around thei respective axis.
-Not all euler vectors are valid, because of [gimble-locking](https://www.youtube.com/watch?v=zc8b2Jo7mno).
+A rotation can be represented by 3 radian values, or a `Vector` of `X`, `Y`, and `Z`, where each value is a rotation around the respective axis.
+Not all Euler vectors are valid, because of [gimble-locking](https://www.youtube.com/watch?v=zc8b2Jo7mno).
 All rotation parameters in the Sansar UI are in Euler degree vectors, which are considered to be more human-friendly representation of rotations.
 Converting a Euler degree vector to a radian vector can be done like so:

 ```csharp
 Vector ConvertToRadian(Vector degreeBased) {